coala/coala-quickstart/README.rst

     $ coala-quickstart

 This should prompt you for the project directory.
-If you want to use the current directory, just press the return key and we'll be on our way!
+If you want to use the current directory, just press the return key and you'll be on your way!

 At the end, you should have a file named ``.coafile`` generated at the root of your project directory.
 This contains all the settings needed by coala to lint and